 Dry shampoo (as the name implies) is a type of product that reduces hair greasiness without having to wash your hair.
 It comes in a variety of forms: there’s powder dry shampoo, foam dry shampoo, dry shampoo paste and spray dry shampoo, but you can most commonly find it in aerosol cans.

-9 Tips for How to Use Dry Shampoo
+How To Use Dry Shampoo The Right way

 There are a variety of different types of dry shampoo from aerosol, spray, powder, and foam.
 Depending on your hair type, and your goals, you’ll want to get different types of dry shampoo.